 How to get to the Gippsland Vehicle collection

-Directions: Take a detour to Maffra, turn off the highway 7.5km east of Rosedale if coming from Melbourne or just after the railway viaduct just out of Stratford if coming from Bairnsdale.
-Look for signs.
+Take a detour to Maffra, turn off the highway 7.5 km east of Rosedale if coming from Melbourne

 Looking for somewhere to stay nearby? below is an interactive accommodation map of Gippsland.
-Just zoom in and out and drag up and down to find you place to stay when visiting Gippsland
+Just zoom in and out and drag up and down to find your place to stay when visiting Gippsland

 About the Author